Planning Committee - Thursday, 5 September 2024 7:00 pm

 Summary

-The Planning Committee approved two applications: one for a self-storage facility at 250 Gunnersbury Avenue and one for a house extension at 31 Devonshire Road.
-The Committee also discussed a number of other planning matters.
+The Planning Committee approved two applications: a mixed-use development at 250 Gunnersbury Avenue and an extension to a house at 31 Devonshire Road.

 250 Gunnersbury Avenue (North Circular Road)